 The Audit Committee has delegated the approval of non-audit services under \$25,000 (excluding expenses and applicable taxes) to the Chief Executive Officer and such employees designated by the Chief Executive Officer to an annual limit of \$100,000.
 All other engagements are pre-approved by the Audit Committee.

 External Auditor Service Fees

-The following table sets forth the fees paid to PwC, the external auditor of the Company, for services rendered for financial years ended December 31, 2022 and 2021:
+The following table sets forth the fees billed by PwC, the external auditor of the Company, for services rendered for financial years ended December 31, 2023 and 2022: